PDX-Effects/sound_project/README.md

 The project is intended to run an interface similar to a normal sound editor.
 A user can load a file provided in the repo, choose effects to apply, and then play back that same file.
 On the command line: py .\src\main.py.
 The user can also a wav file preferably mono to the sound_files folder in src.

 From the main menu, first choose a sound file to manipulate (1.File Menu).
 Once chosen, you are redirected back to the main menu where you can choose a specific effects menu.
 Finally, head back to the file menu to play the file with the selected effects.

+The File Menu has options to load a file, create a file (from a sequence of notes and total play time), view a file, play a file, and save a file, also append to make longer
+The Modulation Menu has options such as flanger, chorus, tremolo, etc.
+The Time Menu has options that effect timing.
+Reverb was drop due to time restraints.
+The Spectral Menu had options to perform eq and panning but were dropped due to difficulty + time restraints.
+The Dynamic Menu has effects that effect the distance between peaks.
+Distortion and Compression were dropped.
+Clipping, Gain, and Loss are the current effects.
+The Filters Menu has no filters listed but existed for future implementations of various filters the user could chain together.
+Dropped due to time.

 **Testing:**
 \